popy2k14/SOAS/README.md

   - id: !extend alarm_stream_url
     options:
       - "mp3 url to radio" #AAC seams to be making SOAS crash, FLAC or WAV will probably also work
-      - "mp3 url to radio" #AAC seams to be making SOAS crash, FLAC or WAV will probably also work
+      - "mp3 url to radio #2"
   - id: !extend alarm_stream_name
     options:
       - "Friendly name of the radio station"
+      - "Friendly name of the radio station #2"

 esphome:
   name: alarm-clock-soas